-This easy Bruschetta with Avocado is the ultimate summer appetizer!
+This easy Bruschetta with Avocado is the ultimate healthy appetizer!
 Made with vegetables instead of crostini or baguette, this easy bruschetta recipe is loaded with healthy fats thanks to the avocado.
-Its naturally gluten free and low carb, and can easily be made paleo, whole30 friendly, or vegan.
+It’s naturally gluten-free and low carb, and can easily be made paleo, whole30 friendly, or vegan.

 Easy Avocado Bruschetta

-This easy summer appetizer is absolutely loaded with flavor.
+This easy summer appetizer is absolutely loaded with flavour.
 I love the taste of avocado and tomato together.
 It’s creamy, zingy, and refreshing!

-Being gluten-free, and having a craving for some decent bruschetta, I figured rather than trying to make some kind of paleo/gluten-free crostini, that simply slicing vegetables and roasting them would be the perfect vessel to carry this bruschetta with avocado from table to mouth.
-My first batch was cooked well after 30 minutes, but turned out very soft (how I’d eat these veggies usually).
+Being gluten-free, and having a craving for some decent bruschetta, I figured rather than trying to make some kind of paleo/gluten-free crostini, simply slicing vegetables and roasting them would be the perfect vessel to carry this bruschetta with avocado from table to mouth.
+My first batch was cooked well after 30 minutes but turned out very soft (how I’d eat these veggies usually).
 Too soft for picking up and eating.
-The second batch I left for 20 extra minutes and the potatoes were great, but the Eggplant was a little over done.
+In the second batch I left for 20 extra minutes and the potatoes were great, but the Eggplant was a little overdone.
 So I’ve settled on the time being 40-50 minutes in total, just keep an eye on them in the last 10 minutes or so.

 Bruschetta often has raw garlic added to the tomato mixture which can sometimes be overpowering.
-I tossed the garlic into the oven to roast with the sliced vegetables, and then removed them half way through.
-Roasting garlic takes the edge off of the garlic flavor and brings out the natural sweetness.
+I tossed the garlic into the oven to roast with the sliced vegetables and then removed them halfway through.
+Roasting garlic takes the edge off of the garlic flavour and brings out the natural sweetness.
 It.
 Is Delicious!

 The fresh basil is probably the star of the show for me.
-It cuts through the other flavors delicately and is so refreshing.
-Feel free to add a few more leaves if you have extra on hand to really bring out the flavor of this bruschetta with avocado!
+It cuts through the other aromas delicately and is so refreshing.
+Feel free to add a few more leaves if you have extra on hand to really bring out the flavour of this bruschetta with avocado!